 - “Some people feel overwhelmed by the question, ‘what’s your passion?’
 It seems so large and unanswerable that they feel paralyzed.
 If so a useful clue to finding a passion to pursue, whether for work or play is to ‘Do what you do.'”

-I can’t recommend this highly enough.
+I can’t recommend The Happiness Project highly enough.
 Unless I read ten more unbelievably fantastic books this year, expect to see this one on my Best of 2012 list in December.

 Copy checked out from my local library